SlavovLab/SPP/README.md

 ### Description

 This repository contains a collection of scripts and pipelines for processing, integrating, and analyzing single-cell proteomics data acquired by mass-spectrometry.
-It originated from the [SCoPE2 pipeline](https://doi.org/10.5281/zenodo.4339954), which was abstracted and generalized so that it can be used [plexDIA](https://scp.slavovlab.net/plexDIA), [pSCoPE](https://scp.slavovlab.net/pSCoPE), and other types of mass-spec proteomics data.
+The code originated from the [SCoPE2 pipeline](https://doi.org/10.5281/zenodo.4339954), which was abstracted and generalized so that it can be used for analyzing data from other projects, including data acquired by [plexDIA](https://scp.slavovlab.net/plexDIA), [pSCoPE](https://scp.slavovlab.net/pSCoPE), and other [mass-spec methods](https://scp.slavovlab.net) for single-cell proteomics.

 ------------